MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 Researched by Leroy Pope and written by Drex Bradshaw

-The following members of the local area served in the military in various wars and are buried at St. John’s Episcopal, Wesley Chapel Methodist, Oakland Christian, Christian Home Cemetery, African American Cemetery at Oakland or Whitehead’s Grove Baptist churches.
-We are sure there are other members of the community who have moved away, and may be buried elsewhere, who served their country.
-If you know of someone not listed below please advise us so we can update our data base.
+The following members of the local area served in the military in various wars and are buried at St. John’s Episcopal, Wesley Chapel Methodist, Oakland Christian, Christian Home Cemetery, the African American Cemetery at Oakland, or Whitehead’s Grove Baptist churches.
+We are sure other members of the community have moved away and may be buried elsewhere, who served their country.
+If you know of someone not listed below, please advise us so we can update our database.

 American Revolution: Joseph Ligon